Change the Status Quo of Style With a Career in Fashion Design and Merchandising

 There’s no better way to start on your path to a successful career in fashion design and merchandising than with a solid financial foundation.
 Fortunately, many scholarships are available through UNCF, including some specifically for fashion design and merchandising majors.
 Keep an eye on the UNCF website for current scholarship opportunities and announcements.

 Search for specific scholarships and view those that are currently accepting applications here!
-Students should also check with each college or university to see if there are additional scholarships available to study fashion design and merchandising.
+Students should also check with each college or university they’re interested in to see if there are additional scholarships available to study fashion design and merchandising.

 As you explore your options, be sure to use our guide to applying for scholarships and grants.
 You can also receive guidance by submitting a major interest form if you are interested in a career in fashion design and merchandising.
 Submit the form on our website to get started.
 And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!